 Located 22 miles from the Canadian border, Polebridge consists of a few houses, a cafe/saloon, a hostel/ranch, and the Polebridge Mercantile, the most famous place in the area.

-How Polebridge gets its power
+How Polebridge Gets its Power

-For years, Polebridge was powered by noisy diesel generators and a small solar energy system with 24 panels.
-Not long ago, 87 new solar panels were added, meaning that solar is now responsible for most of the energy in the town, except for the propane ovens that cook the bear claws.
+Not long ago, 87 new solar panels were added, meaning that solar is now responsible for most of the energy in the town, except for the propane ovens used to create the mercantile’s baked goods.

 The Polebridge Mercantile